cgn00/robot_control/README.md

 # CONSTRUCTION OF AN UNMANNED GROUND VEHICLE (UGV).
-The project use a raspberry pi as a web server to launch a web app to control a vehicle remotly
+The project uses a Raspberry Pi as a web server to launch a web app to control a vehicle remotely.

 This repository contains the code and design files for a robot control system based on the Raspberry Pi and Arduino microcontrollers.
 The system allows for control of the motors and sensors to enable the robot to move and interact with its environment.